List of Tiangong space station expeditions

-This is a chronological list of permanent expeditions to the Tiangong space station (TSS), a space station operated by China in low Earth orbit since 2021.
-An expedition to the TSS refers to the crew that is occupying the space station and using it for research and testing.
-Expeditions can last up to six months and typically include three crewmembers.
-Starting with Expedition 3 (Shenzhou 14), expeditions have overlapped so that the station remains continuously inhabited.
+This is a chronological list of long-duration expeditions to the Tiangong space station, a space station operated by China in low Earth orbit since 2021.
+An expedition to Tiangong refers to the crew that is occupying the space station and using it for research and testing.
+These expeditions can last up to six months and typically include three crewmembers.
+Starting with the end of third expedition, which overlapped with the start of the fourth expedition, crews have had a "handover" period so that the station remains continuously inhabited.